 As previously discussed, the primary control on effluent quality from the evaporator is an operating program that places strict controls on the influent or raw feed quality.
-The system is designed to operate with minimal manual control by the operator even though an operator will be present during system operation.
+Although the system is designed with some automatic controls, an operator is present during system operation.
 The automatic controls and instrumentation incorporated in the processed water disposal system are discussed in this section.